-Giveaways are a sure shot to increase Facebook likes.
+Giveaways are a sure-shot way to increase Facebook likes.
 People love free gifts; any business offering freebies through their fan page will definitely get more likes.
-The giveaway links will be redirected to your blog/website this way you will also get referral traffic to your website.
+The giveaway links will be redirected to your blog/website.
+This way, you will also get referral traffic to your website.

-Send Personal Invitations
+Send personal invitations

-Send a personal invitation to "Like" your page to all the friends you have got in your friend list.
-Fanpage already provide this option, you just need to hit the "Send Invitation" button to shoot an invitation message to your friend/s.
+Send a personal invitation to ‘Like’ your page to all the people in your friend list.
+Fanpage already provides this option.
+You just need to hit the ‘Send invitation’ button to shoot an invitation message to your friend/s.

-The world witnessed some huge Facebook privacy controversies in the last few months but that all in no way affected the power of it and this is still considered as the most popular and largest social media platform.
-A name without which you can't make your Social Media Marketing or digital marketing campaigns a success.
+The world witnessed some huge Facebook privacy controversies in the last few months but that, in no way, affected itspower and this is still considered as the most popular and largest social media platform.
+A name without which you can't make your social media marketing or digital marketing campaigns a success.
 Hope the given suggestions will work for you to get more organic likes on your fan page.